 Students enrolled in the BS/MBA program have two required internships that are designed to enhance the learning experience for students with insufficient work experience.
 The first internship is taken during the summer after the junior year of the BS program at Seaver College.
 The second internship is taken after the first trimester at the Graziadio School.
-In addition, the BS/IMBA internships must take place at a global firm and deal with international issues.
+In addition, the BS/IMBA internship - at the Graziadio School must take place at a global firm and deal with international issues.